tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - You make kids tough by challenging them and teaching them the rewards of those challenges.
 You make them tough by toughing things out, together.

+# yet don't be too tough

+- Since his body was not strong enough to endure the extreme hardship, Cato was obliged to relax, a little, the extraordinary austerity and self-discipline of his own way of life.

+- As it should be!
+We raise tough kids by teaching them—lovingly, patiently, understandingly—how to grow past their limits.
+Still, we acknowledge and respect those limits.
+We create challenges for them, but we are not the challenge.
+No, we are their ally.
+We are on their team.
+We love them.
+We’re working with and for them, not against them.

+# Be Like This

+- “Luctor et emergo”—“I struggle and emerge”— : It is not about pointless struggle.
+It’s about being by their side, encouraging them, picking them up when they fall, telling them what they need to hear when they need to hear it.
+It’s being like Mohamed the box-jump dad, not John Roderick the bean dad.

+# Teach Them That They Decide the End of Every Story

+- I never lost faith in the end of the story, I never doubted not only that I would get out, but also that I would prevail in the end and turn the experience into the defining event of my life, which, in retrospect, I would not trade.

+- What Stockdale told himself—and what helped him endure this terrible ordeal and others—was that he possessed an incredible power.
+He could decide how he was going to use this experience in the rest of his life, however short or long it would be.

+- Teach them that.
+Teach them to see hardship as fuel.
+Teach them to see an opportunity where others see an obstacle.
+Teach them that despite everything outside their control, they retain an incredible power: the power to choose what they do with what happens to them.
+They get to decide what role an event will play in their life.
+They have the power to write the end of their own story.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY